juhannam/gct634-2022/final/README.md

 - [2018 Final Projects](https://mac.kaist.ac.kr/~juhan/gct634/2018-Spr/final.html)

 ### 3. Meeting With the Professor
 Once you form a team and select a topic, make an appointment with Prof. Juhan Nam.
-We will have a concentrated meeting week on Nov 22-26 (Meeting time slots will be announced later).
-If you would like to meet the professor early, however, you can also request a meeting before the week.
+Meeting time slots are available on Nov 19, 21 and 22.
+If you would like to meet the professor earlier, you can request me via email.

 ### 4. Ask TAs
 Also, feel free to request a meeting with TAs to get help about your final project.